-- E. Any loss or damage (which is denied) was caused by Group Members' failure to make any or proper inquiries in relation to terms on which finance could be obtained otherwise than through Dealers. - 40A For the purposes of this Defence only, Westpac says that if, which is denied, the Court finds that Westpac contravened section 1041H of the Corporations Act or section 12DA(1) of the ASIC Act and any Group Member suffered loss or damage that was caused by the actions of Westpac in contravention of section 1041H of the Corporations Act or section 12DA(1) of the ASIC Act as alleged in the SOC, Westpac says that: - (a) Group Members are responsible in part or wholly for the loss that is the subject of the Group Members' claim against Westpac, pleaded in the SOC, because the loss resulted partly or wholly from the Group Members' failure to take reasonable care to avoid such loss;
+- E. Any loss or damage (which is denied) was caused by Group to terms on which finance could be obtained otherwise than through Dealers. - 40A For the purposes of this Defence only, Westpac says that if, which is denied, the Court finds that Westpac contravened section 1041H of the Corporations Act or section 12DA(1) of the ASIC Act and any Group Member suffered loss or damage that was caused by the actions of Westpac in contravention of section 1041H of the Corporations Act or section 12DA(1) of the ASIC Act as alleged in the SOC, Westpac says that: - (a) Group Members are responsible in part or wholly for the loss that is the subject of the Group Members' claim against Westpac, pleaded in the SOC, because the loss resulted partly or wholly from the Group Members' failure to take reasonable care to avoid such loss;